redFrik/udk09-Bits_and_Pieces/udk130516/README.md

 -------------
 * cheap alternative to an arduino
 * see <http://energia.nu>
-* note that you will need to flip around the tx and rx jumpers (see <https://github.com/energia/Energia/wiki/Hardware>)
+* note that you will need to flip around the tx and rx jumpers (see attached picture where it says RX and <https://github.com/energia/Energia/wiki/Hardware>)

 ![launchpad](https://raw.github.com/redFrik/udk09-Bits_and_Pieces/master/udk130516/IMG_20130516_044554.jpg)